12 Beneficial Range Bag Essentials

 When you have the information, you can compare your times to previous runs or other people's times and standards.
 You are stifling your growth as a shooter if you don't use a timer.
 I know they are expensive.
 That is why our company decided to manufacturer a shot-timer here in Colorado.
 It is the only timer sold with Bluetooth and the set of features the RangeTech Shot Timer has.
 Check out the RangeTech Shot Timer.

-Electronic Hearing Protection —
+Electronic Hearing Protection—

-You may wonder why I specified that it should be electronic hearing protection.
+You may wonder why I specified it should be electronic hearing protection.
 Well, that is because electronic muffs like these block out gunshots and still allow you to hear normal conversation and range commands.
 It may not seem like a big deal until you take a shooting course and have to keep asking the instructor to repeat the range commands.
 Believe me, once you go electronic, you won't go back.

 I was far enough from the target that, in theory, I should have been fine.